galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 {: .hands_on}

 Quick and easy, isn’t it?
-However, there are some minor changes that we have to make to our files first.
+However, we need to make some minor changes before we can input these files into the Monocle toolsuite.

 ## Cell metadata
 Our current dataset is not just T-cells: as you might remember from the last tutorial, we identified a cluster of macrophages as well.
-This might be a problem, because the trajectory algorithm will try to find relationships between all the cells (even if they are not necessarily related!), and not only the T-cells that we are interested in.
-We need to remove those unwanted cell types to make the analysis more biologically relevant.
+This might be a problem, because the trajectory algorithm will try to find relationships between all the cells (even if they are not necessarily related!), rather than only the T-cells that we are interested in.
+We need to remove those unwanted cell types to make the analysis more accurate.

-Manipulate AnnData tool allows you to filter observations or variables and that would be the easiest way to do it!
-However, we have to think ahead.
-As we want to use Monocle later on, we will have to provide it with cell metadata, gene annotation and expression matrix files anyway.
-This is why we extract the annotations first, make changes to them and finally we adjust the expression matrix to the filtered annotations.
-In that way, we’ll end up with three separate files, ready to be passed onto Monocle3.
+The Manipulate AnnData tool allows you to filter observations or variables, and that would be the most obvious way to remove those cells.
+However, given that we don't need an AnnData object, it's a lot quicker to edit a table rather than manipulate an AnnData object.
+Ultimately, we need cell metadata, gene metadata and expression matrix files that have macrophages remove, and that have the correct metadata that Monocle looks for.
+With some table manipulation, we’ll end up with three separate files, ready to be passed onto Monocle3.

  > ### {% icon question %} Questions
 >